BennyNTHU/MORTIS/README.md

 - Q: Do you implement linked stacks or linked queues?
 - A: All of our chain structures may view as linked stacks or linked queues with proper manipulation.

+- Q: Why don't you implement generalized list?
+- A: Because I consider it has rare application

 - Q: 你是MyGO廚嗎
 - A: 是